ayu014/Password-Manager/README.md

 # Password Manager

-A **Python-based Password Manager** that helps you store and manage your credentials (websites, emails, passwords) securely in a CSV file.
+A **Python-based Password Manager** that helps you store and manage your credentials (websites, emails, passwords) securely in a JSON file.
 This project includes functionality to generate strong passwords and copy them to your clipboard for easy access.

 ## Features

-- **Add Credentials**: Store website, email, and password information in a CSV file.
+- **Add Credentials**: Store website, email, and password information in a JSON file.
 - **Password Generation**: Generate strong, random passwords with a single click.
 - **Clipboard Integration**: Copy generated passwords directly to your clipboard using the `pyperclip` library.
 - **User-friendly GUI**: An easy-to-use interface built with `tkinter`.